lkjoi/final-project-f24/preposal.md

 ## Do you have any questions of your own?

 What do you think are essential elements to include in a short Ren'Py story for it to be engaging?

+What do we need to have in the story to guarantee that we can skip the final?